bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 This can be re-randomized basically.
 So you can take a commitment and like you can commit to the same amount twice and those commitments look totally independent of each other.
 Then this problem with the fixed message goes away and then you suddenly can mix and pay simultaneously.
-And also like an attentive protocol you need for this is value shuffle, which is full `OP_fork`.
+And also like an attentive protocol you need for this is value shuffle, which is full of work.
 And also you, of course, get rid of the previous problem that you can't mix unequal amounts, then you can also mix equal amounts and suddenly mixing is so much nicer and better.
 If you could hide the amounts, but I think this is also not used in this seminar here.